-Radio buttons are used to present the user with mutually exclusive choices.
-Radio buttons must always be presented in a group of two or more.
+A radio button is used to present the user with mutually exclusive choices.
+Always present radio buttons in groups of two or more.

 Radio buttons allow users to select one item from a list of options.